Ashwin Sundar

 deep cringe

-The summer before college, I became interested in what I thought was neuroscience, but could probably be called “pop neuroscience”.
+The summer before college, I became interested in what I thought was neuroscience.
 Books like “The Man who Mistook his Wife for a Hat” by Oliver Sacks, “Society of Mind” by Marvin Minsky, and “Tao of Physics” by Fritjof Chapra were read (and even annotated).
 Neuroscience will be my declared major in college, I decided.

 Why this sudden change of heart?
-Why did I choose to read these books, when all my life previously, I had been a huge science and technology nerd?
+Where did this interest in the brain come from, when all my life previously, I had been a huge science and technology nerd?
 I had used computers constantly since a young age, and while I never went so far as to learn to program them, I was a techno-enthusiast.
 I liked math a lot too.
 So why didn’t I choose computer science or even engineering to study in college?

-Somehow, the influence of the study of philosophy, politics, and current events via my club activity shifted my STEM-oriented inclinations along a more meta-axis - what was actually happening in my own mind?
-I wanted to find out, and what better way than to study that actual biological organ?
+Somehow, my transient focus on philosophy, politics, and current events via my club activity shifted my STEM-oriented inclinations along a more meta-axis.
+I wanted to know what was actually happening in my own mind.
+What better way than to study that actual biological organ - the brain?

 In the novel Snow Crash by Neal Stephenson, Hiro Protagonist encounters a gargoyle named Lagos.
 The gargoyle records any and all activities occurring around them, and transmits the data to a central database owned by the Central Intelligence Corporation, a privatized edition of the CIA.
 Upon noticing Lagos recording his every move, Hiro approaches Lagos and questions him.
 Lagos rebuffs him, and greasily tries to gain his favor by offering advice: